 Generally, cryocoolers are expected to be lightweight and present a small volume, as well as cool down quickly and with no vibrations.
 Finally, the most sought-after systems will present easy and spaced maintenance needs.

-Most cryocoolers work using cryogenic fluids, which are moved around by a series of moving parts, generating a thermodynamic cycle.
+Most cryocoolers work using cryogenic fluids, which are circulated by a series of moving parts, generating a thermodynamic cycle.
+In general, there are two main ways in which cryocoolers operate:

 At the same time, there are two basic ways in which cryocoolers work:

-- Regenerative systems use flow and pressure in an oscillating manner in order to attain the desired refrigeration.
-This means these systems often use pressure oscillators but not displacers.
+Regenerative systems use flow and pressure in an oscillating manner in order to attain the desired refrigeration.
+In other words, these systems often use pressure oscillators but not displacers.

-- Recuperative systems work by moving fluids around a loop at pre-established high and low pressures.
-In order to achieve cryogenic temperatures, the liquid is compressed at room temperature, then cooled by a heat exchanger to be later expanded at a low temperature, depending on the specific needs for the system.
+Recuperative systems work by moving fluids around a loop at pre-established high and low pressures.
+To achieve this, the fluid is compressed at room temperature and then cooled using a heat exchanger.
+Afterwards, it is expanded at low temperature depending on the system requirements.

 This type of cryocoolers need reciprocating pistons or unidirectional compressors without valves.
 Maintenance also means the use of oil-removal tools, to guarantee oil remains don’t freeze.
 Other parts include orifices, capillaries and valves or expansion engines, in order to generate the right low-temperature expansion.